-Funding for the second round of CSF (2021-22) supports 37 projects to help kick-start the economic and social recovery of vulnerable Albertans.
+Funding for the second round of the CSF (2021-22) supports 37 projects to help kick-start the economic and social recovery of Albertans.

 As part of Alberta’s recovery plan, funded projects will help increase civil society’s capacity to address a range of social and economic issues like food security, homelessness and housing security, unemployment or underemployment, mental health, active citizenship and volunteerism, community inclusion, and domestic, family or sexual violence.

 The approved projects reflect the diversity and strength of civil society, and include large and small organizations and collaborations from across Alberta.

 See the Civil Society Fund 2021-22 grant recipient list (PDF, 303 KB).

 Round 1 funding information

 Funding for the first round of the CSF (2020-21) is being provided to 21 civil society organizations across the province.
 Successful grant recipients are supporting civil society’s recovery from the impacts of the COVID-19 pandemic.

 See the Civil Society Fund 2020-21 grant recipient list (PDF, 266 KB).

 4th floor, Forestry Building

 9920 108 Street